inspec/.github/SUPPORT.md

 We use GitHub issues to track bugs and feature requests.
-If you need support help (i.e. with using InSpec), we recommend that if you are a:
+If you need support help (i.e. with using Chef InSpec), we recommend that if you are a:

 * Chef customer:
   * Please reach out to your Customer Success manager and they can assist you